garrandall/popular-music-data/tracks/i-wish-it-would-rain-the-temptations.md

-'Cause so badly I wanna go outside (Such a lovely day) But everyone knows that a man ain't supposed to cry Listen, I gotta cry 'cause crying, ooh, eases the pain Oh yeah, people, this hurt I feel inside, words could never explain
+'Cause so badly I wanna go outside (Such a lovely day) But everyone knows that a man ain't supposed to cry Listen, I gotta cry 'cause crying, oh eases the pain Oh yeah, people, this hurt I feel inside, words could never explain

-I just wish it would rain (Oh how I wish that it would rain) Oh, let it rain, rain, rain, rain (Oh how I wish that it would rain) Ooh baby, let it rain (Let it rain)
+I just wish it would rain (Oh how I wish that it would rain) Oh, let it rain, rain, rain, rain (Oh how I wish that it would rain) Ohbaby, let it rain (Let it rain)
 Oh yeah, let it rain